SECRET GARDEN TOUR

 In a recent interview for G&T with The Financial Times, Jason spoke of the ‘enfolding secrecy’ of the region, ‘an extension of the very idea of a garden, a paradise, a refuge in a turbulent world.’
 Dorset remains one of England’s hidden corners, and is the only county without a motorway.

-The price of the tour includes your 6 night stay at Symondsbury Manor, an eclectic and comfortable private manor house with a distinguished history, as well as delicious teas and dinners prepared by Caroline and Clare, with help from Dorset’s best cake baker, Haley.
+The price of the tour includes your 6 night stay at The Old Rectory, Symondsbury, as well as delicious teas and dinners prepared by Caroline and Clare, with help from Dorset’s best cake baker, Haley.
 As usual we will be lunching at a variety of our favourite restaurants in this beautiful corner of south-west England.
 It’s all included.

 Tuesday June 2nd